ztlevi/ML_101/docs/Neural_Networks/Different_types_of_Convolution.md

 Viewing transposed convolution in the examples above could help us build up some intuitions.
 But to generalize its application, it is beneficial to look at how it is implemented through matrix multiplication in computer.
 From there, we can also see why “transposed convolution” is an appropriate name.

 In convolution, let us define _C_ as our kernel, _Large_ as the input image, _Small_ as the output image from convolution.
 After the convolution (matrix multiplication), we down-sample the large image into a small output image.
-The implementation of convolution in matrix multiplication follows as _C_ x _Large = Small_.
+The implementation of convolution in matrix multiplication follows as $$C_ x Large = Small$$.

 The following example shows how such operation works.
 It flattens the input to a 16 x 1 matrix, and transforms the kernel into a sparse matrix (4 x 16).
 The matrix multiplication is then applied between sparse matrix and the flattened input.
 After that, the resulting matrix (4 x 1) is then transformed back to a 2 x 2 output.